-Santa Clara County offered the CalPERS Two Years Additional Service Credit program to its employees in 2004.
-The benefit was offered to employees in more than 100 different classifications for a period of 90 days.
+The City of Hayward and Santa Clara County offered the CalPERS Two Years Additional Service Credit program to its employees recently.
+In Santa Clara County, the benefit was offered to employees in more than 100 different classifications for a period of 90 days.
 Their original estimates were that the program could save the County anywhere from \$3.9 million to \$9.8 million.
-According to minutes from a Board of Supervisors meeting in June 2004, less than 20% of the eligible employees opted to take advantage of the program and the overall savings were commensurate.
-Staff has contacted Santa Clara County requesting information on the specific cost savings the county realized by offering the program.
+According to minutes from a Board of Supervisors meeting, less than 20% of the eligible employees opted to take advantage of the program and the overall savings were commensurate.
+City staff has contacted the City of Hayward and Santa Clara County requesting information on the specific cost savings realized by offering the program.
+Staff in those organizations stated that it is difficult for them to quantify the savings.